Grok in the Wild: Characterizing the Roles and Uses of Large Language Models on Social Media: Discussion

 If Grok is indeed the first of many social LLMs to enter human social spaces online, our study of user interactions with Grok and the roles it performs on X offers several takeaways to inform their effective implementation.
 We demonstrate that the social roles taken on LLMs are deeply shaped by the environment in which they are deployed.
 The social interactions with LLMs problematized by prior work (such as sycophancy, user emotional dependence, and disclosure of sensitive information) are mostly absent from our dataset.
 Instead, we find a model invoked to decide the truth or falsehood of contested information, and to serve as both Advocate and Adversary in user discourse on X. Topic models of conversation content and user bios further illustrate the interdependence of Grok and the social environment of X. Users describe themselves as interested in politics and technology, a distribution of topics reflected in the conversations in which Grok is prompted, and in which Grok ultimately performs social roles delineated by user expectations and by the immediate context of a conversation.

-As an LLM embedded in a social platform by the platform itself, Grok also takes on roles reflective of a unique relationship to X, providing information that users are not otherwise privy to, and appearing to serve as a maintainer of civility and information integrity.
-Though these roles are strongly contested by some users (for example, those treating Grok as a Stooge), their prevalence marks the difference of Grok's position on X from generations of third-party social bots on the platform known primarily for misinformation and misuse.
-And while recent missteps resulting in ethically objectionable output have justifiably prompted negative media coverage and calls for caution in the deployment of chatbots, this research suggests that, if managed well, LLMs could play diverse roles in evolving social media ecosystems.
+As an LLM embedded in a social media platform by the platform itself, Grok also assumes roles reflective of a unique relationship to X, providing information that users are not otherwise privy to, and appearing to serve as a maintainer of civility and information integrity.
+Though these roles are strongly contested by some users (e.g., those treating Grok as a Stooge), their prevalence highlights how Grok's position on X differs from generations of third-party bots on the platform known primarily for misinformation and misuse.
+While recent missteps resulting in ethically objectionable output have justifiably prompted negative media coverage and calls for caution in the deployment of chatbots, this research suggests that, if managed well, LLMs could play diverse roles in evolving social media ecosystems.

-\myparagraph{Implications} Our work has implications for social media users, platform designers, and policymakers.
-First, the work sheds light on the importance of AI literacy for \textbf{social media users}.
-While users may assume various kinds of social roles for Grok to play, Grok is a prompted system governed by a policy set by X. When user expectations and the developers' goals for a model mismatch, there could be negative consequences from these interactions on the platform.
-For example, when users assume Grok to be beholden to the truth, but Grok may inaccurately describe certain information or fail to provide a response of any kind, this misalignment with user expectations may lead to the misconceptualization of factual information among the public.
-To avoid these risks, it is critical for social media users to be aware of the limitations of such systems on the platform.